myles-trimble/myles-trimble.github.io/_posts/2026-02-12-enhancing-targeting-accuracy.md

 At a high level, there are two common ways to tackle this.
 The first, often just called **Feature Importance** is where we find all nodes in the Decision Trees of the forest where a particular input variable is used to split the data and assess what the gini impurity score (for a Classification problem) was before the split was made, and compare this to the gini impurity score after the split was made.
 We can take the *average* of these improvements across all Decision Trees in the Random Forest to get a score that tells us *how much better* we’re making the model by using that input variable.

-If we do this for *each* of our input variables, we can compare these scores and understand which is adding the most value to the predictive power of the model!
+If we do this for *each* of our input variables, we can compare these scores and understand which is adding the most value to the predictive power of the model.

-The other approach, often called **Permutation Importance** cleverly uses some data that has gone *unused* at when random samples are selected for each Decision Tree (this stage is called "bootstrap sampling" or "bootstrapping")
+The other approach, often called **Permutation Importance** cleverly uses some data that has gone *unused* at when random samples are selected for each Decision Tree (this stage is called "bootstrap sampling" or "bootstrapping").

 These observations that were not randomly selected for each Decision Tree are known as *Out of Bag* observations and these can be used for testing the accuracy of each particular Decision Tree.